elliottbolzan/SLogo/DESIGN.md

 ### Design Considerations

+The main design considerations at this stage of developing the interactions between the front and back-end APIs resides in deciding how the two interact and communicate to parse information and manipulate the visual/informational components of the program.
+In regards to communication between the front-end and back-end, the team immediately bonded to the idea of the user inputting a string into the console, that will be sent to the back-end and understood by means of a parser for all possible commands.
+Then, once the command (in which each object will become its own class) has been parsed, it will be sent back to the front-end to be executed.
+It was clear from the beginning that the input of the user would have to be parsed and made into some kind of executable object, but other design considerations arose in the aspect of how that object would be passed from the front-end to the back-end and what that meant for the command object.
+One other consideration was to have only an explicit flow of information from the front-end to the back-end.
+Although pretty enticing because of the limitation of dependencies, this was decided against because it made direct manipulations to the display an unnatural event.
+In other words, commands like CLEARSCREEN would have to use a completely different mechanism, because after parsing there would be no communication to the front-end to tell it to for example clear the group.
+The other main consideration was for the front-end to call the back-end to parse, then have the front-end execute the method to change states in itself, versus getting the back-end to do so.
+The problem with this method is that the internal states of objects like the turtle should remain hidden, and the methods that manipulate the turtle's data protected by varying levels of privacy.
+What needs to be discussed about the design is how the rather generic execute() methods within our command classes will be able to access the objects within the front-end whose properties need to be changed.
+One possibility, although not particularly pleasing is to instantiate a Method superclass that hold the current command that will already have been instantiated with the necessary instance variables of the turtle to get its location and other states.
+Overall, the method of Command management aforementioned offers a low amount of dependencies while still allowing for a wide variety of types of commands to take place, in regard to the screen that the user sees and the private variables of the object on the screen.
+Once the execute command has been decided upon, the communication between the front-end and back-end will effectively be protected as a series of calls to objects versus the unnecessary passing around of objects not involved with the needed command.

 ### Team Responsibilities

 Our team is split-up into two groups: the **front-end** group (Elliott Bolzan and Jay Doherty) and the **back-end** group (Dennis Ling and Alexander Zapata).